Q&A ON COLGATE-PALMOLIVE LABORATORY AND CLINICAL RESULTS ON EFFECTS OF TOOTHPASTE AND MOUTHWASH ON COVID-19 VIRUS

-Recent studies conducted by Colgate-Palmolive suggest certain oral care products may play a role in temporarily reducing the amount of SARS-CoV-2 — the virus that causes COVID-19 — in your mouth.
+Studies conducted by Colgate-Palmolive over the past several years suggest certain oral care products may play a role in temporarily reducing the amount of SARS-CoV-2 — the virus that causes COVID-19 — in your mouth.
 Laboratory tests found that specific kinds of toothpaste with zinc, stannous fluoride, or amine fluoride, as well as mouthwashes with cetylpyridinium chloride (CPC), hydrogen peroxide, chlorhexidine, or stannous fluoride/amine fluoride, neutralized the virus by more than 99%.
-An initial clinical test performed pre-procedurally with COVID-19 positive patients showed certain mouthwashes with CPC plus zinc, hydrogen peroxide, or chlorhexidine significantly reduced the amount of virus in the mouth for up to 60 minutes after rinsing.
-We’re working hard to figure out how this initial research translates into temporarily reduced virus levels in the mouth, and what this may mean for you.
+Additionally, clinical tests performed with COVID-19 positive patients showed certain mouthwashes with CPC (including with zinc), hydrogen peroxide, or chlorhexidine, as well as specific toothpastes with zinc or stannous fluoride, significantly reduced the amount of virus in the mouth for at least 30 minutes after use.
+We conducted this program to help understand if our initial laboratory research could translate into temporarily reduced virus levels in the mouth, and what this may mean for you.
 Importantly, while there is no evidence that the tested products can prevent, treat, or cure COVID-19, or alleviate its symptoms, and the products are not intended to be used for these purposes, regular brushing and rinsing can play an important role in keeping your mouth clean and healthy.
 Keep reading for answers to some of the most frequently asked questions.

 Overall Questions: